kitelife/Notes/learning-python.markdown

 			print line

 without needing to explicitly close *page*.
 Even if an error occurs, *page.close()* will be called when the **with** block is exited.

-**Examples**

-1. A template for ensuring that a lock, acquired at the start of a block, is released when the block is left:

-	@contextmanager
-	def locked(lock):
-		lock.acquire()
-		try:
-			yield
-		finally:
-			lock.release()

-Used as follows:

-	with locked(myLock):
-		# Code here executes with myLock held.
-The lock is
-		# guaranteed to be released when the block is left
-		# (even if via return or by an uncaught exception)

-2. A template for opening a file that ensures the file is closed when the block is left:

-	@contextmanager
-	def opened(filename, mode='r'):
-		f = open(filename, mode)
-		try:
-			yield f
-		finally:
-			f.close()

-Used as follows:

-	with opened("/etc/passwd") as f:
-		for line in f:
-			print line.rstrip()

-3. A template for committing or rolling back a database transaction:

-	@contextmanager
-	def transaction(db):
-		db.begin()
-		try:
-			yield None
-		except:
-			db.rollback()
-			raise
-		else:
-			db.commit()

 > **原理上还不是很懂，具体内容参考:1.http://docs.python.org/library/contextlib.html; 2.http://www.python.org/dev/peps/pep-0343/**